Please wait while the page is loading...

 In-depth features

 Sydney-based Allens is known for an acclaimed practice with expertise across the full gamut of intellectual property matters.
 The firm has maintained an integrated alliance with Linklaters since 2012.
-IP practice leader Miriam Stiel is a member of the Management Committee of the Copyright Society of Australia, the Editorial Board of the Australian Intellectual Property Law Bulletin and the Anti-Counterfeiting Committee of the International Trademark Association.
-Promoted to the firm’s partnership effective July 1, 2022 were David Rountree in its Sydney office and Elyse Adams in Melbourne.
-Rountree is a technology, media and telecommunications lawyer with significant experience in major technology and outsourcing procurement deals for both government and corporate clients.
-Adams has particular expertise in payment technologies and systems, from traditional systems to blockchain.
+IP practice leader Miriam Stiel is a member of the Enforcement Committee of the International Trademark Association and the AI & New Emerging Technologies.
+The firm has acted in Federal Court proceedings on behalf of Wesfarmers in relation to allegations of copyright infringement and misleading and deceptive conduct.
 The firm was named copyright firm of the year at the 2023 Asia IP Awards.

 Ashurst’s intellectual property team provides a complete range of contentious and non-contentious specialist IP services.
 The firm has an excellent reputation for providing cutting-edge advice on strategic IP matters, acting for some of the world’s leading companies.
 The full-service firm has over 375 partners among 1,600 lawyers and staff in 25 offices throughout Australia and the Pacific region to provide corporate services in conjunction with IP support.
 Joanna Lawrence has been named a partner-elect in the IP practice at Ashurst in Melbourne.
 Other key members of the team are Lisa Ritson, Anita Cade, Kellech Smith, Stuart D’Aloisio and Nina Fitzgerald.
 Paul Jenkins, who is based in Sydney and London, is the firm’s global chief executive officer.

-Key contacts at global firm Baker McKenzie include Anthony Foley, Robert Arnold, Helen Macpherson and Anne-Marie Allgrove, a Sydney-based lawyer who chairs the firm’s global IP, data and technology practice.
+Key contacts at global firm Baker McKenzie include Anthony Foley, Robert Arnold and Anne-Marie Allgrove, a Sydney-based lawyer who is the national managing partner of the firm’s Australian offices.
 The firm also has offices in Melbourne and Brisbane.

 Biopharmalex is an independent, Melbourne-based law firm providing IP services, regulatory advice, and advice on consumer and marketing law, competition law, and commercial agreements, all aimed at companies and inventors in the life sciences space.
 Founder Wayne Condon has four decades of experience in IP litigation in Australia and New Zealand, the past two decades focusing on life sciences; he was a partner at several Australian law firms, including Griffith Hack.